 Despite the blood clotting powder, my leg kept trickling blood like a leaky pipe.
 I eventually used my water bottle to wash away the crimson pool that had accumulated in a depression in the boulder.
 I didn’t like the visceral reminder that the clock was ticking.

 After about an hour on the boulder, we came up with a plan.
 Two guys stripped down and swam across the river and let the current lead them to my boulder.
 Seeing how easy this was made me curse not simply swimming across in the first place.

 At the rock, we put the plan into action.
 I slowly slid down into the water.
 The pain in my leg was excruciating.
 I thought the cold water might provide some relief, but the jostling of my ankle joint in the water was a constant reminder of my dilemma.
 We set ourselves adrift feet-first and they flanked me on each side as we let the current pull us into the rushing water.
 I remember hearing the onlookers scream, “keep your feet high in the water!”
 Getting caught on underwater impediments is a common way to drown.

-As soon as we slipped through the sluice, they swam toward the shore and I turned my body so I floated head-first.
+As soon as we slipped through the small sluice, they swam toward the shore and I turned my body so I floated head-first.
 I held my broken leg with my left hand and swam with my right.
 I could eventually touch the bottom with my right foot and worked my way toward the rocks.
 I stabbed at the ground with my left leg and each push confirmed that this leg was effectively worthless.